progenetix/bycon/docs/installation.md

     ```

-### Installation Procedure
+### Local Installation Procedure

 The project root contains an `install.py` script to distribute the server scripts
 into the webserver root.
 Necessary parameters such as local paths
 have to be adjusted in the configuration files in `local/`, such as in `local_paths.yaml`.

-!!! warning "Configuration adjustments"
+!!!
+"Configuration adjustments"

     Many of the parameters in `bycon` are pre-defined in `bycon/config.py`
     file and the `bycon/definitions/....yaml` files which are installed into the
     `bycon` package in your Python `site-packages` tree.
-Additional configurations
+    For your own databases to run additional configurations
-    can be provided through files in `local/....yaml` and are the copied during
+    **have to be provided through files in `local/....yaml`**.
+Those are then added during installation to `your_script_directory/local/`.
-    installation into `your_script_directory/local/`.

-!!! warning "Recommended installation"

     The preferred method is to modify your local configuration and then perform a local package build, installation
     and server installation by running the `updev.sh` script.
+This has to be
+    re-run after each modification of the `local` parameters.

 ### Some configurations